-Applicant has hired Mother Earth Engineering to prepared any needed documents for environment, storm water, erosion, ect or any engineering needed.
+Applicant has hired Mother Earth Engineering and will hire any needed professional if any documents are required for environment, stormwater, erosion, ect or any engineering needed.
 Applicant will adhere to the proposed site plan, operations plan, and the BMP's covered in the Appendix B of the NCRWQCB Order will ensure that the watershed and surrounding habitat will be protected.
 Copies of all the documents will be kept on site for reference.
-The proposed cultivation activities and associated structures will be at least 100' from the nearest Class 1 watercourse providing a suitable buffer between the cultivation operation and habitat.
+The proposed cultivation activities and associated structures will be at least 150' from the nearest Class 1 watercourse providing a suitable buffer between the cultivation operation and habitat.
 Additionally, the site development and maintenance activities will utilize BMP's in accordance with the NCRWQCB's recommendations and any other Local or State recommendations.
 Any grading and earthwork activities would be conducted by a licensed contractor in accordance with approved grading permits.
 No grading is needed for this project.